SS Clifton: Construction and service

-The Clifton was built by the American Steel Barge Co. and launched in 1892.
+Clifton was built by the American Steel Barge Co. and launched in 1892.
 Designed by Captain Alexander McDougall, whalebacks had a unique form.
 Their unusual design included a hull that curved, which when fully loaded resembled a whale's back.
 They were the precursors of the turret deck ship of the late 19th and early 20th century, which like the whaleback had rounded hulls, but unlike the whaleback had conventional bows and sterns and a superstructure.
 A total of 44 whaleback vessels were constructed from 1887 to 1898, with most operating in the Great Lakes.
-(Note: Charles W. Wetmore was the first to leave the lakes in June, 1891, sailing to London and from there to the west coast of the United States, where it was lost.
-City of Everett was an important whaleback steamship.
+(Note: was the first to leave the Great Lakes in June 1891, sailing to London and from there to the west coast of the United States, where it was lost. was an important whaleback steamship.
 It was constructed in the State of Washington, sailed from 1894 until 1923, and was the first U.S. steamship to pass through the Suez Canal as well as the first to circumnavigate the globe.)